-* Based only on the top-rated pillows of their type.
+* Based only on the three to six top-rated pillows of their type.

 ** Select models only.

-Having a pillow with proper loft (or height / thickness) is necessary for achieving comfort and support.
-Using a pillow with loft that is overly thick or overly thin often results in poor neck alignment and uneven pressure.
+Having a pillow with proper loft (or height / thickness) is necessary to achieve comfort and support.
+Using a pillow with loft that is too thick or too thin often results in poor neck alignment and uneven pressure.
 Discomfort, pain, and breathing difficulties often result.

 Use our pillow loft guide and calculators to learn how much loft may best suit you.

-See comparisons for top-rated full-body, wedge, and neck (travel) pillows based on over 19,000+ consumer experiences.
+See comparisons for top-rated full-body, wedge, and neck (travel) pillows based on 25,200+ consumer experiences.

-Pros: Generally supportive and contouring • above-average potential for neck pain relief • height / loft adjustable by adding or removing hulls • good air flow.
+Pros: Often supportive and contouring • above-average potential for neck pain relief • loft adjustable • good air flow.

-Cons: Too firm for some • some noise • too small for some • somewhat heavy • odor possible • may need to experiment to determine right fill quantity.
+Cons: Too firm for some • some noise • somewhat heavy • odor possible • need to experiment to determine right fill quantity.

-Pros: Generally soft • affordable • cuddly • often moldable / scrunchable.
+Pros: Generally soft to the touch • affordable • cuddly • often moldable / scrunchable.

-Cons: May lack adequate support and firmness • questionable longevity • clumping / lumpiness possible with age • may require regular fluffing / shaking.
+Cons: May lack adequate support and firmness • questionable longevity • clumping / lumpiness possible with age and wear • may require regular fluffing / shaking.

 detailed down alternative

-Pros: More soft than firm • cuddly • scrunchable • lightweight • durable • quiet.
+Pros: Usually more soft than firm • cuddly • scrunchable • lightweight • durable • silent.